Phathdt/claude-proxy/docs/mvp.md

 ## Conclusion

-This MVP specification defines a focused, achievable version of Clove that provides core OAuth authentication with refresh token support and basic message sending capabilities.
+This MVP specification defines a focused, achievable version of Claude Proxy that provides core OAuth authentication with refresh token support and basic message sending capabilities.
 The implementation can be completed in approximately 5 days and provides a solid foundation for future enhancements.

 **Key Differentiators**: